 Over the years he has also developed a number of explosive rock breakage and fragmentation models applicable to both underground and open pit operations.
-He has published extensively in the area of blast design, analysis, monitoring and continuous improvement; and has been part of the Hybrid Stress Blasting Model (HSBM) research and validation team.
+Italo has published extensively in the area of blast design, analysis, monitoring and continuous improvement; and has been part of the Hybrid Stress Blasting Model (HSBM) research and validation team.

-Italo is a Senior Lecturer at the School of Mechanical and Mining Engineering at the University of Queensland (UQ), and also Adjunct/Visiting Professor at the University of Chile.
+Italo is a senior lecturer at The School of Mechanical and Mining Engineering at the University of Queensland (UQ), and also Adjunct/Visiting Professor at the University of Chile.